ibexa/documentation-developer/docs/guide/customizing_calendar.md

     Here, lines 28-31 are responsible for building names for your custom events using a pattern.
     Lines 33-36 use `\EzSystems\EzPlatformCalendar\Calendar\EventType\EventTypeInterface::getTypeLabel` to generate a label.

-    Complete the procedure by registering the new event:
+    Complete the procedure by registering the new event in `config/services.yaml`:

     ``` yaml
     services: